VuisterLab/cing/cing/Tests/data/cyana/README.txt

     - replaced by the authors in 2004 (new pdb entry 1tkv).
     - discussed at: http://proteins.dyndns.org/Education/Validation

-1pdb:
-    - generic pdb structure as example for something I forgot.

 1tgq:
     - SG group structure now replaced by the dimeric interpretation in 2b95.